theokafadaris/chatwire/README.md

 1. Start a conversation with the chatbot on the dashboard page.
 2. When you finish the conversation, you can save it or send it to your email.
 3. You can view your saved conversations on the dashboard page using pagination.
+4. You can upload an audio file and ChatGPT will create the trancription for you.

 ## Screenshots